justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/overview.md

 We also help to maintain a number of other projects that incorporate the PIE Design Language (such as [Fozzie](https://github.com/justeattakeaway/fozzie-components) for VueJS components, or [Snacks](https://snacks.takeaway.com/) and [Skip PIE](https://github.com/justeat/pie-project) for React components).

-If you're interested in knowing more about where we are in our engineering journey with PIE and how we got there, then check out the [vision and roadmap section](/engineers/getting-started/our-vision).

 ## Contributing & Guidelines

 If you'd like to contribute to PIE, check out our [contributing guide](/engineers/contributing/).